Highlights: Wimbledon day five

 Play began in bright sunshine with temperatures hovering around 22 degrees Celsius and a forecast high of 26C.

-Reporting by Rohith Nair and Shrivathsa Sridhar in Bengaluru; Editing Alison Williams and Ed Osmond
+Reporting by Rohith Nair and Shrivathsa Sridhar in Bengaluru; Editing by Alison Williams, Ed Osmond and Clare Fallon